-Welcome to Unix/Linux Tutorials by Linux Experts.
+Welcome to Unix/Linux Tutorial by Linux Experts.
 The objective of these tutorials is to provide an in-depth understanding of the Linux Operating System.
 In these tutorials, we will cover topics such as Architecture, OS Commands, Vi Editor, and File Permissions.
 We will also cover advanced topics such as Scheduling Jobs, User Administration, Disk Partitioning, Package Management, and Troubleshooting of common issues.

 In addition to the free Linux tutorials, we will also cover common interview questions, issues, and how to's of the Linux operating system.